Debris Flows, Mudflows, Mudslides, and Landslides

 They are different kinds of landslides.

-A debris flow is far more powerful and dangerous than a mudslide or mudflow.
+is far more powerful and dangerous than a mudslide or mudflow.
 It can move faster and farther, and it’s strong enough to carry enormous boulders and entire trees, not to mention cars, k-rails, and sandbags.

 Many people use the different names interchangeably.
 However,